(1) Do you use a customized Rule 16 case management conference notice or the standard notice to appear?

 Courtesy copies should be clearly marked as courtesy copies.

-When documents are filed in paper form, I do not need courtesy paper copies.
+When documents are filed in paper form, I do not need or want courtesy paper copies.
 Courtesy electronic copies of voluminous exhibits that were filed in paper form, either on storage device or through accessible cloud storage, are very helpful.

 Krupp, J.: Please see Formal Guidance.
 I do not need a courtesy copy of documents filed in paper form.
 If a courtesy copy is filed, it should be clearly marked as a courtesy copy.